fish-afk/Pacemaker-Client/README.md

 # PacemakerClient
+The client side of the pacemaker malware.

 The first project is the stager. the second one is the service executable or normal background exe for persistence.

-The client side of the pacemaker malware.
-This is solely for education purposes only.
+Disclaimer: This is solely for education purposes only.

-# Note:

-# The code for the actual payload is in the PaceMain directory

-# code for the stager is in the PacemakerStager directory